johnpuddephatt/zerowaste/src/posts/2021-11-12-what-you-wear-matters-zerowasteclothing.md

 This includes using our collective voices to influence change where it matters.

 The campaign was built around insights we gathered during our six month [Leeds Fashion Futures project](https://www.thersa.org/regenerative-futures/leeds-fashion-futures) run in collaboration with The RSA, as part of their [Regenerative Futures](https://www.thersa.org/regenerative-futures) work.
-We also used the sustainable fashion expertise on our doorstep at University of Leeds [School of Design](https://ahc.leeds.ac.uk/design).
+We also used the sustainable fashion expertise on our doorstep at the University of Leeds [School of Design](https://ahc.leeds.ac.uk/design).

+## \#Zerowasteclothing campaign

-Over the two weeks of our #ZeroWasteClothing campaign we heard from local people through a series of lunchtime live chats.
+Over the two weeks of our campaign we heard from local people through a series of lunchtime live chats.

 We spoke to students from Leeds University Fashion Soc (pictured below), social media fashion influencers, a Leeds-based academic who spent 15 years working in retail for major international brands and now focuses on sustainability within the fashion industry, people who work in the city's thriving secondhand clothing scene and a TV/radio presenter who chooses to wear secondhand clothing on air and off.